tkarakai-gto/notes/redis_notes.md

 ## What is Redis?

-Stands for: *REmote Dictionary Server*
+The name stands for: *REmote Dictionary Server*.

  * Open source (BSD licensed), super fast, noSQL *in-memory cache/database/message broker*
  * Also said to be a *Key -> Data Structure store* (vs. key-value store, more than String)
  * In-memory, yes, but has [*disk persistence*](https://redis.io/topics/persistence), so you survive a crash